-Buying a smartphone outright is almost always cheaper in the long run, compared to locking yourself into a two year contract.
-But you may find that new, popular models from Apple and Samsung, wind up costing less on a plan.
+Buying a smartphone outright is often cheaper in the long run, compared to locking yourself into a two-year contract.
+But you may find that new, popular models from Apple and Samsung end up costing less on a plan.

-- Buying outright means you pay in full, own the phone and are free to select your preferred carrier.
+- Buying outright means you pay the full retail price to own the phone and are free to select your preferred carrier.
 While flexible, selecting a carrier takes extra research, but can save you money in the long run.

-- Buying on a plan makes it easy to put that new phone in your pocket with no money down, because it spreads the phone's cost over 24 months.
+- Buying on a plan makes it easy to put that new phone in your pocket with no money down, because it spreads the phone's cost over 24 or even 36 months.
 The downside of this is that you're stuck with that carrier, and their terms.
 Also, even if you aren't locked into a contract, you still need to pay off the rest of the price of the phone if you want out of the plan before all the handset instalments are paid.

 In this article, we compare the cost of the big two brands – Apple and Samsung.

 The amount you spend depends on brand popularity:

 - If you want the latest premium phone from one of the major brands (Apple and Samsung), then a plan will normally be cheaper or at least no worse than buying outright and adding a SIM-only plan.
 These brands are so popular, they don't tend to shift from the RRP for the first year of availability.

 - Mid-priced and previous generation smartphones from Apple and Samsung may be cheaper if you buy the phone outright, then pair it with a bring your own (BYO) SIM.
 This process also works well with companies such as LG, Oppo, Huawei and Motorola.

 Although the Apple iPhone 11 is a premium mobile, it has now been replaced by the iPhone 12 range which means better deals on what is still a very good smartphone.